ECM Part Number

 The Work Support functions allow users to perform some of the advance service procedures.
 Those procedures may need to be performed after replacement parts are installed.

-Clear Self Learn – clears the A/F Base SL map learned by the ECU.
+Clear Self Learn – clears the A/F Base Self Learn map learned by the ECU.

-Idle Air Volume Learn – is an operation to o learn the idle air volume that keeps each engine idle speed within the specific range.
+Idle Air Volume Learn – is an operation to learn the fully closed position of the throttle valve.

 Cylinder Power Test